-Bias and Blame in Healthcare’s Culture Has To Change
+Bias and Blame in Healthcare’s Culture Has to Change

 It actually does harm to put a physician in jail because of process or system errors.
 It takes the focus off of the real problems.
 It diverts time and resources from where they are truly needed.
-It incentives physicians to cover up errors which could be analyzed for lessons learned resulting in better outcomes.
-Physician burn out and suicide rates are at an all time high because of the pressure physicians are under.
+It incentivizes physicians to cover up errors, which could be analyzed for lessons learned resulting in better outcomes.
+Physician burnout and suicide rates are at an all-time high because of the pressure physicians are under.
 Click here for more info.

 Healthcare professionals are held accountable and blamed for bad outcomes when something goes wrong.
 The responsibility and burden on physicians must be tremendous.